-Meat Free Monday's new film, One Day a Week, released before the UN Climate Change Conference (COP 23) in Germany, November 2017, is about a huge contributor to climate change that is often left out of conference discussions - animal agriculture.
+Meat Free Monday's documentary short, One Day a Week, is about a huge contributor to climate change that is often left out of conference discussions animal agriculture.

 Produced in collaboration with French film director Yann Arthus-Bertrand's Hope Production, the film highlights meat reduction as an effective way of fighting global warming using the breathtaking aerial photography with which Arthus-Bertrand has become synonymous.